Flopp88/Non-negative-vector-optimization-application-to-precoding-for-massive-antennas/README.md

 # Non-negative-vector-optimization-application-to-precoding-for-massive-antennas

-Work in progress.
-The filles currently contain the first draft which may be verry unorganized.

-The final version will contain the files of the organized draft and respective code.
+The draft folder contains the calculations of our proposed methods.